 Deva were con artists.
 They vandalized the Asura Yasna literature, and called it the Yajna.
 Yajna was used to sell the Avestan gods as snake oil to gullible people.
 Yajna was marketed as a cure to any ailment at a price.
 It was claimed to be effective only if administered by a Deva and the price was paid in full in advance.
-The testimonials for effectiveness of the cure were presented in fictional stories that could not be verified.
+The effectiveness of the cure was presented in fictional stories that cannot be verified.
 It was a classic case of con art.

-Yasna was Asura (R1a1) literature.
-Yajna was Deva (Z93) literature.
+Yasna was Asura literature.
+Yajna was Deva literature.
 They were the exact opposites.
 Yajna was the vandalized version of Yasna.
-Deva were delusional, never had any intellect or logic.

 People realized soon enough that the Deva were robbing people with their vandalized versions of Yasna literature.
-Yajna was forbidden in Avesta.
+Yajna was forbidden in Persia.
 The Deva were expelled to Kashmir.
-In the Avestan language, the word Deva was a synonym for unethical and immoral people.
+In Avestan, the word Deva was a synonym for unethical and immoral people.

 The Deva refugees in Kashmir were called Brahmin.
-They were forbidden to enter Avesta.
+They were forbidden to enter Persia.
 They were functionally untouchables.
 There was no market for their con art.

 Around 200 BCE, Greeks entered Kashmir.
 Greeks invented a different form of con art called idolatry.
-They discovered the Brahmin (Deva) and their Yajna con art.
+They discovered the Brahmin and their Yajna con art that got them expelled from Persia.
 The Greeks put the Brahmin on their payroll to resurrect the Yajna con art to help them rob India.
-Unlike the banned Avesta Yajna, the Greek Yajna incorporated idolatry, and was called Vedas and Brahmanas.
-It was a Greek funded con art of monumental scale that destroyed the ancient Hindu cultures in a few decades.
+Unlike the banned Avestan Yajna, the Greek Yajna incorporated idolatry, and was called Vedas and Brahmanas.
+It was a state funded con art of monumental scale that destroyed the ancient Hindu cultures in a few decades.

 In the Greek financed Yajna literature (Brahminism), Deva were presented as gods and Asura as the evil monsters.
 The Avestan gods were given new names.
 The banned Avestan Yajna literature was rewritten to incorporate local legends and idolatry.
 It was actively promoted as the Hindu culture of antiquity.
-All the Vedas, Agamas, and Brahmanas were written only after 200 BCE.
+The entire project was financed by the Greeks to promote their own agenda to deliberately and totally destroy the ancient Hindu cultures.
+All the Vedas, Agamas, and Brahmanas were written after 200 BCE.